In case of emergency, please call 1-877-359-0671

 With decades of experience, we have a team of internal experts to take projects from conception and make them a reality.
 Our team works in close consultation with government agencies and key stakeholders to site, build and operate our facilities responsibly.
 To learn more about our approach to project development, click here.

 Development work began on this project in 2017.
 Since then, we have conducted pre-construction wildlife surveys that are consistent with the U.S. Fish and Wildlife Service Land-based Wind Energy Guidelines and Wyoming Game & Fish recommendations.
 We have also been meeting with the Wyoming Game and Fish Department and U.S. Fish and Wildlife Service to determine the level of baseline survey information needed.
 The Project is currently engaged in a NEPA Environmental Assessment with the U.S. Department of Interior Bureau of Land Management and the U.S. Fish and Wildlife Service.
+The Lucky Star I Project has received a Conditional Use Permit from Albany County as well as State of Wyoming Industrial Siting Approval.

 We acquired this project in 2018 from the initial developer, Intermountain Wind, and we are committed to engaging stakeholders in the decision-making process for the project.
 We believe that trust is the foundation for long-term successful relationships, and we know that trust is only earned over time, by working together with honest and transparent communications.